Should you pay debts first or save? Use these guidelines to decide

 How much to save

 But you have to start somewhere.
-Graham at Abacus suggests starting first with a goal to cover a single month’s expenses.
+Aaron Graham, a CFP with Abacus Planning Group, Inc. in Columbia, S.C., suggests starting first with a goal to cover a single month’s expenses.

-“There is no excuse for not saving for these emergencies,” Graham said.
+“There is no excuse for not saving for these emergencies,” Graham says.
 “It’s not a question of if they will happen, but when; plan accordingly.”

 While you are at it, shop around with different banks in order to get the best possible rate on your savings.